 For people to have confidence in those who govern and participate in the governance process, they must have trust that governments are acting for the common good.
 People need to believe that governance is characterised by honesty and integrity and that those in government will behave accordingly.

-The Act requires that every local government prepare or adopt a Code of Conduct to set out the standards of behaviour expected to be observed by Elected Members, committee members and employees.
+The Act requires that every local government prepare or adopt a Code of Conduct to set out the standards of behaviour expected to be observed by Elected Members, committee members and employees two codes of conduct - one Code of Conduct for Council Members (being Elected Members), committee members and local

-The City's Code of Conduct outlines the principles, values and behaviours expected of all Elected Members, committee members and employees.
-It is not intended to control or prohibit the actions of Elected Members, committee members or employees, but simply to document the standards of conduct expected of all who serve the community.
+The City's Code of Conduct codes outlines the principles, values and behaviours expected of all Elected Members, committee members, local government election candidates and employees.
+It is not intended to control or prohibit the actions of Elected Members, committee members, local government election candidates or employees, but simply to document the standards of conduct expected of all who either serve the community, or intend to serve the community when they stand as a candidate in the City's bi-ennial local government elections.